d3ttl4ff/d3ttl4ff/README.md

 <div align="left">

-- 👋 A second-year undergraduate specializing in Cyber Security at 🇬🇧 Staffordshire University.<br>
+- 👋 A second-year undergraduate specializing in Cyber Security at 🇬🇧 Staffordshire University<br>
-- 💻 Currently developing a Python and Bash based Web Pentesting automation tool.<br>
+- 💻 Currently developing a Python and Bash based Web Pentesting automation tool<br>
-- 📚 Studying ML and Data science with the intent of crafting AI based Solutions for platforms.<br>
+- 📚 Studying ML and Data science with the intent of crafting AI based Solutions for platforms<br>
-- 🎨 2d digital artist.<br>
-- 🎮 PC and a PS gamer.<br>
+- 🎨 2d digital artist 🎮 PC and PS gamer 🎥 Cinephile<br>
-- 🎸 Guitar and the keyboard player.<br>
+- 🎸 Hobbyist Guitar player<br>
-- 🎥 Cinephile.<br>
-- 🌌 Aesthetics lover.<br>
+- 🌌 Aesthetics lover<br>
-- 🎯 Always driven by the thirst of gaining new knowledge.
+- 🎯 Always driven by the thirst of gaining new knowledge
 <div>
 <hr>